-Subsequent to June 30, 2019 and through December 2, 2019, the date through which management evaluated subsequent events and on which the financial statements were issued, TCERA did not identify any subsequent financial events that required disclosure.
+Subsequent to June 30, 2020 and through November 30, 2020, the date through which management evaluated subsequent events and on which the financial statements were issued, TCERA identified the following events that required disclosure.
+As a result of the spread of the COVID- 19 coronavirus, economic uncertainties have arisen which are likely to negatively impact the Net Position.
+Other financial impact could occur although such potential impact is unknown at this time.